 Utility Lineworker Technology is a one-semester program that teaches theory and principles of basic linework, such as climbing, first aid, CPR, forklift operation (leading to certification), truck driving (leading to Class A CDL), basic tool, material, pole framing, and RUS specification.
 It also provides instruction in fundamentals of electricity, AD/DC circuits, and mathematics.

 Admission to ULT is limited to 15 students; therefore, entry is highly competitive and based on specific criteria.
 First, the minimum academic preparation required will be a high school diploma or GED, but preference will be given to applicants holding an associate degree or higher.
-Second, this program requires a particular score on the COMPASS test for program entrance.
+Second, this program requires an ACT score of 15 or a particular score on the COMPASS test for program entrance.
 Please see the program advisor or a counselor for additional information regarding testing times, locations and minimum scores.
-Third, applicants must pass a Department of Transportation (DOT) physical and drug screening for admission in to ULT.
+Third, applicants must pass a Department of Transportation (DOT) physical and drug screening for admission to ULT; these screening results must be sent to the program instructor.
 Finally, applicants must hold a valid driver’s license from their state of residence.